Last Updated on February 17, 2021

 Then, connect the 1x6x15” boards to the 1x6x68” boards to create the rectangle frame.
 Use wood glue and 1 1/4” pocket hole screws.

 3. Wood burn Mudcloth Design

 Once the frame is complete it’s time to add the mudcloth design.
-I created a mudcloth template to use for my DIY Boho Mirror and you’re welcome to use it too!
+I created a mudcloth template to use for my DIY Boho Mirror that is included in the woodworking plans!